stridecolossus/JOVE/docs/blog/part-3-cube/memory-allocation.md

 ### Allocation Request Routing

-We also anticipate that an application will require different allocation strategies depending on the use-cases for device memory.
+It is anticipated that an application will also require different allocation strategies depending on the use-cases for device memory.

 For example: